iann838/Pyot/README.md

 - Dropping syot forever.
 - Change of behavior of multiple core models.
 - Completely reworked and secure rate limiter 99% accurate.

+> Honestly, I have no timeline on docs, I tried my best to automate docs but it always felt a lot of things missing, so a custom generator was made, hopefully can get it up before match-v4 is dead (September 27th).

 ## Features